OffchainLabs/orbit-actions/scripts/foundry/creator-upgrades/1.2.2/README.md

 ## How to use it

-Script can be simulated in this directory like this:
+Script can be simulated in this directory like this (note that you may need to create the output directory `mkdir -p output`):

 ```bash
 forge script --sender $DEPLOYER --rpc-url $PARENT_CHAIN_RPC --slow ./UpgradeTokenBridgeCreator.s.sol -vvv